DaniyalMuneer786/Spam-Email-Detection/README.md

 Access the web app
 Visit: http://127.0.0.1:5000/

-🖼️ Screenshot
-(Insert image of your website here)

 ✅ Conclusion
 This project shows how machine learning combined with NLP can accurately detect spam messages.
 The Naive Bayes model gave the best balance of performance and simplicity.